5 Rules for Selling Short in the Stock Market - Cabot Wealth Network

 Triumph Group (TGI) is not as well known as the other companies here—it’s a supplier of aerospace services, structures and systems to aircraft manufacturers (like Boeing and Airbus).
 But revenues peaked in 2015 at $3.9 billion—and the stock has been trending down since 2013, as investors saw the top coming.

 Xerox (XRX) is well known as the inventor of the pioneer copy machine, but its glory days are long over.
 Furthermore, a recent fight with activist investor Carl Icahn resulted in the resignation of the Chairman, the CEO and six members of the board of directors.
-The stock peaked at 37 in January and has been mostly trending down since.
+The stock peaked at 37 in 2014 and trades at about half that price today.

 But don’t forget Commandments #1 and #2.